meteor/meteor/content/testing.md

 <h4 id="unit-test-data">Creating data</h4>

 We can use the [Factory package's](#generating-data) `.build()` API to create a test document without inserting it into any collection.
-As we've been careful not to call out to any collections directly in the resuable component, we can pass the built `todo` document directly into the template.
+As we've been careful not to call out to any collections directly in the reusable component, we can pass the built `todo` document directly into the template.

 <h3 id="running-unit-tests">Running unit tests</h3>